Updated on May 24th, 2022

 Life is just a party & parties weren’t meant to last.”

 If you are looking to get your fix of travel when you can’t leave home, check out my post about a Virtual Fortune Teller Experience – How to travel to Bolivia without leaving home!
+Alternatively, to see all my top tips for travelling internationally in this new world, click HERE.

 Where did it all start?